Table of Contents

 a) Separator

-Inlet separator eliminates contaminants like water, mist, and hydrocarbon condensate and prevents these contaminants from entering the amine system.
-Two-phase or three-phase separators are used depending upon the fluid being produced by the well.
+An inlet separator eliminates contaminants like water, mist, and hydrocarbon condensate and prevents them from entering the amine system.
+Depending on the fluid produced by the well, two-phase or three-phase separators are used.

 b) Absorber

 The absorber is the primary place where hydrogen sulfide removal takes place.
-The sour gas and lean amine encounter in the absorber.
+The sour gas and lean amine are encountered in the absorber.
 The gas enters from the bottom and flows to the top through the trays.
-The lean amine enters from absorber’s top and leaves from absorber’s bottom.
-The encounter of acid gas and amine turns acid into sweet gas, and amine becomes rich with acid gas.
+The lean amine enters from the absorber’s top and leaves from the absorber’s bottom.
+The encounter of acid gas and amine turns acid into sweet gas, and amine becomes rich in acid gas.

 c) Treated Gas Knock Out Drum

-Knock out drum (KOD) is equipped with a demister pad, the dry gas that comes out from the absorber enters the KOD.
-The primary objective of the gas knockout drum is to eliminate entrained amine coming with the dry gas.
+The knock-out drum (KOD) is equipped with a demister pad, and the dry gas from the absorber enters the KOD.
+The primary objective of the gas knockout drum is to eliminate the entrained amine coming with the dry gas.

 d) Amine Flash Drum

 An amine flash drum enables the removal of a portion of acid gas.
-The amine flash drum is a three-phase horizontal vessel, and it is operated at minimum pressure.
+It is a three-phase horizontal vessel operated at minimum pressure.

 e) Heat Exchanger

-The purpose of a heat exchanger is to conserve energy.
-Its purpose is to reduce the total energy requirements for the amine sweetening process.
-Low vaporization should take place in a heat exchanger to prevent corrosion/erosion caused by the mixed flow.
+A heat exchanger conserves energy and reduces the total energy requirements for the amine sweetening process.
+Low vaporization should occur in a heat exchanger to prevent corrosion/erosion caused by the mixed flow.

 f) The Reboiler

 The amine solution rich with acid gas leaves the regenerator and flows into the reboiler.
-The reboiler produces heat energy, and it helps in separating acid gas from the rich amine and turn it into the lean amine.
+The reboiler produces heat energy, which helps separate acid gas from the rich amine and turn it into the lean amine.

 7.2 Amine Sweetening Unit Explained